Fujifilm X-H1 vs Panasonic FZ300

-Both the X-H1 and the FZ300 are recent models that are part of the current product line-up.
-The FZ300 replaced the earlier Panasonic FZ200, while the X-H1 does not have a direct predecessor.
+The FZ300 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-H1 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the X-H1 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what is the bottom line?
 Is the Fujifilm X-H1 better than the Panasonic FZ300 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 12MP) with a 44% higher linear resolution.